aslak-vidarsson/transformer-sequence-project/README.md

 # Project: Transformer Model to Predict Sequences

-This project was developed as part of the course "Introduction to Scientific Computations" at NTNU by Aslak Vidarsson Homme and Hallstein Olesønn Hagaseth.
+The results can be found in **FINAL_DRAFT_PROJECT2.ipynb**.
+This was a two-week project in the course "Introduction to numerical calculations" at NTNU by Aslak Vidarsson Homme and Hallstein Olesønn Hagaseth, both students at NTNU.

 ## Project Highlights